Info / Faq

 We don’t know yet!
 If you have a suggestion, feel free to email us at email@example.com.

-If you’d like to hear from The Poetry Society of New York from time to time and stay up to date on the latest from The Poetry Brothel, The Ear Inn Series, The Typewriter Project, and the New York City Poetry Festival, you can sign up for our mailing list below.
+If you’d like to hear from The Poetry Society of New York from time to time and stay up to date on the latest from The Poetry Brothel, The Typewriter Project, and the New York City Poetry Festival, you can sign up for our mailing list by clicking here.

 Your attendance is all that really matters, but if you are feeling extra generous, you can make a fully tax-deductible donation to The Poetry Society of New York!
 If you would like to become a festival sponsor, please email us firstname.lastname@example.org for more information.
 Thank you so much for your interest!